-joined the IBR in 2012 and serves as a Research Associate on the NIDA-funded "Seek, Test, and Treat" study as well as the CJ-DATS II study.
+joined the IBR in 2012.
+She serves as a Research Associate on the IBR NIDA-funded projects-JJ TRIALS, DRR-2, "Seek,

+Test, Treat, and Retain" and the CJ-DATS II study.
 She recently moved from the social work field where she focused on implementation of programs for refugees and foster children.
-She has experience in HIV prevention activities among young adults and youth in a unversity setting.
+Roxanne has experience in HIV prevention activities among young adults and youth in a university setting.
 Her interests are in Action Research and Ethnography and their application towards improvement of health programs.